 Dragon Dynasty being the name of Harvey Weinstein’s DVD company for Asian films doesn’t feel right when you have the Shaw Brothers film studio to contend with.
 Sure, some of the DVD releases are from Shaw.
 However, even those releases don’t do justice to how many movies that the studio made; especially since the ratio of martial arts movies to other genres isn’t as overpowering as you would think.
 The way that S.B. made movies has drawn comparisons with the mindset of Roger Corman.

 Before he became a movie director, he went on a tour in Asia that resulted in a visit to the S.B. studio.
 If any such influence of his on S.B. had occurred then it would have to be convincing international distributors and Western film companies that professionalism doesn’t affect the profit in the many ways which you are thinking of.
 The martial arts genre shares many similarities with the horror genre despite the lack of crossover movies, so it wouldn’t be a stretch to describe the studio as a house of horrors.

 The studio’s partnership with a South Korean company named Shin Productions allowed it to conduct location scouting and shooting near Seoul, where (unlike Hong Kong) open land and cheap labour were abundant.
 For example, The Last Woman of Shang (1964) involved over 5000 local extras.
 Co-production with Thai, Vietnamese, Filipino and Indonesian film companies enabled S.B. to evade all kinds of anti-Chinese film laws in these nations.
 In doing so, markets were opened.
 It certainly helped that there would be different versions (not just languages but leading stars).
 As for the budgets of S.B. movies in general, budgets were no higher than 700,000 or 800,000 dollars in H.K. currency.
-It wouldn’t be a stretch to say that the budgets were about as big as any given Hollywood TV series that was being filmed in any given era.
+It wouldn’t be a stretch to say that the budgets were about as big as any given Hollywood TV series before the eighties.